junegunn/fzf/README.md

 Plug 'junegunn/fzf', { 'dir': '~/.fzf', 'do': './install --all' }
 ```

-### Upgrading fzf

-fzf is being actively developed and you might want to upgrade it once in a
-while.
-Please follow the instruction below depending on the installation
-method used.

-- git: `cd ~/.fzf && git pull && ./install`
-- brew: `brew update; brew reinstall fzf`
-- vim-plug: `:PlugUpdate fzf`

 ### Windows

 Pre-built binaries for Windows can be downloaded [here][bin].
 However, other